• Workshops

 1. Introduction: Start with a clear statement about the different importance of the separation of work and private life among the respondents.

-2. David's perspective: Emphasize his lack of need for separation and enjoyment at work.
+2. Paul's perspective: Emphasize his lack of need for separation and enjoyment at work.

-3. Arne's perspective: Highlight his desire for independence in order to better integrate work and life.
+3. Claus' perspective: Highlight his desire for independence in order to better integrate work and life.

-4. Childcare and work-life separation: Address the impact of childcare obligations on Kazumi and Tatjana more clearly.
+4. Childcare and work-life separation: Address the impact of childcare obligations on Simone and Clara more clearly.

 6. Conclusion: Summarize the different perspectives and note the factors that contribute to the need for separation.